SDK Quick Start

 }

-To see more example of using the SDK, check out the examples folder (opens in a new tab).
+To see more examples of using the SDK, check out the examples folder (opens in a new tab).